Delicious Parsley and Walnut Pesto

 - Add salt and pepper to taste, and the *optional lemon juice if you like.

-- Store the pesto in a airtight jar and refrigerate.
+- Store your parsley and walnut pesto in an airtight jar and refrigerate.
 It should last about a week.

 - Or you can freeze it in an airtight container and it’ll last 6-12 months.

 For more simple recipes visit: The Life of Stuff Recipe Page